 Warren Buffett has spent considerable time educating his shareholders.
 He wants them to think like owners.
 If you’re a long-term investor, you shouldn’t spend any time at all thinking about shorting.

-It’s hard to make money on short selling.
-You face an uphill battle, and on top of that, you have unlimited risk and are liable to short squeezes.
+It’s hard to make money on short selling and that’s why you shouldn’t short stocks.
+You face an uphill battle that involves unlimited risk, even tail risk, and on top of that, you are liable to short squeezes.
 If you still want to make a bet on the downside, we recommend buying puts.